tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@afrazchelsea/index.md

 - #### 4.
 Event Bubbling and Event Capturing in Javascript `June 22, 2020`

-_description_ A deep dive in how events are handled in Javascript
+_description_ A deep dive into how events are handled in Javascript

 _link_ https://afrazblogs.netlify.app/bubble-vs-capture/